-The ACC Code of Ethics strives to set standards and provide guidance for physician members of the American College of Cardiology acting within the organization, in their clinical practice, and in their provision of health care generally.
+The ACC Code of Ethics (the “ACC Code”) strives to set standards and provide guidance for members of the American College of Cardiology acting within the organization, in their clinical practice, and in their professional activities, generally.

 1. Relationship with Patients

-1.8 member shall respect the confidential health care professional-patient relationship and safeguard it consistent with the law.
+1.8 A member shall respect the confidential health care professional-patient relationship and safeguard it consistent with the law.

-1.10 member has an obligation to responsibly steward the use of healthcare resources under his or her supervision without compromising patient care and welfare.
+1.10 A member has an obligation to responsibly steward the use of healthcare resources under his or her supervision without compromising patient care and welfare.

 2. Relationship with Other Professionals